Laying the foundations for a sustainable future:

 How to start a successful internship programme

 August 8 2013 - As well as presenting an opportunity to free up your workforce's time for essential tasks at low cost, not to mention bringing fresh and potentially innovative ideas to the table, a strategic internship programme can give you the satisfaction of training future employees for a successful, enjoyable career.

-It's worth considering the following points when embarking on any internship programme, one that's a rich and rewarding experience
+It's worth considering the following points when embarking on any internship programme, one that's a rich and rewarding experience for both parties:

 4 HR Tips for Starting a Successful Internship programme

 The key to fostering a successful period of internship is the defining of clear goals.
 You as a business or HR department need to know what you'll be getting out of it and so too does your intern.
 Once you've established this element, you can then begin to go about getting them really invested and interested in the company and its vision.